Rare 1958 Ferrari 250 GT TdF Berlinetta sells for $5,890,000

-This 1958 Ferrari 250 GT Tour de France Berlinetta – one of only 36 examples ever made – is heading for auction with Gooding & Co
+This 1958 Ferrari 250 GT Tour de France Berlinetta – one of only 36 examples ever made – has sold for millions at a Gooding & Company auction.

 More Ferrari greats!

 - 1964 Ferrari 275 GTB Prototype heads for Arizona auction

 - Where did the Ferrari logo come from?

 - Great classic Ferraris for sale in our classifieds!

 This beautiful GT Tdf became the second most expensive car sold at the auction after a $7,595,000 1963 Ferrari 250 GT SWB Coupé.
 In fact, the top four most valuable cars of the weekend were Ferraris, with the top three being sold by Gooding & Company.

 The TdF story begins with Ferrari's response to the FIA’s new GT class championship in 1956.
 This new breed of Prancing Horse was a dual-purpose road-racing model based on the 250 GT chassis with lightweight aluminium coachwork by Scaglietti, the Ferrari 250 GT Berlinetta sported a competition-tuned version of the three-litre Colombo V-12.

 It proved to be a potent force during the late 1950s, and was particularly dominant throughout the multi-stage Tour de France Automobile, where it claimed four wins in consecutive years from 1956–59.